Macrometacorp/docs/docs/cep/windows/window-types/sliding-external-time.md

 FROM cseEventStream;

 @info(name = 'query1')
-INSERT expired events INTO outputStream
+INSERT expired events INTO OutputStream
 SELECT symbol, price
 FROM cseEventWindow;
 ```